EU takes action over UK's blow to Brexit bill | Politics

 The European Union launched a legal case against the United Kingdom on Thursday for undercutting their earlier divorce deal and a senior UK minister said differences remained in talks on a post-Brexit trade agreement.

-London now has one month to reply to the Commission's formal letter of complaint and even more time to change tack before the Brussels-based executive can sue at the bloc's top court.
+London now has a month to reply to the Commission's formal letter of complaint and even more time to change tack before the Brussels-based executive can sue at the bloc's top court.
 The case could lead to hefty fines, but that takes years.
-But sterling slipped 0.6% against the euro and the dollar after the case was announced.
+Sterling slipped 0.6% against the euro and the dollar after the EU's action was announced.
 "A no-deal is looking more likely," said Neil Jones, head of FX sales at Mizuho, who predicted further falls.

 An EU official involved in the talks told Reuters: "It remains to be seen if the UK can sign up to that ...
 We haven't got there yet.
 Not sure we'll ever get there."
 Britain wants control of its subsidy regime and says state aid clauses are not usually put in free trade agreements.